oren-ezer/cursor-recipes/impl notes & questions.md

 - isn't it better that BaseModel will hold the uuid field? the change is just moving it there?
 - in recipe.py - what is the __table_args__ ?

+### migrations
+- can I exclude a table in the DB from the upgrade/downgrade migration process of Alembic?

+### tests
+- why not all test are implemented by cursor
+- what is the best practice in python and can I impl unit + integration backend tests with the same package

 ## Frontend
 - relative paths instead of aliases in tsx files